Who We Are

 Innovate Academy is a blended-model program that combines onsite, at home, and service to community learning.

-As such, we spend three days at our Brandywine campus on Tuesdays, Wednesdays, and Thursdays, teaching our PreK-7th grade students from 8:30 a.m. - 3:30 p.m.
+As such, we spend three days at our Brandywine campus on Tuesdays, Wednesdays, and Thursdays, teaching our PreK-7th grade young scholars from 8:30 a.m. - 3:30 p.m.
+Young scholars can enroll in our fourth optional day on Monday from 8:30 a.m. - 3:30 p.m as well.

 We provide a full five-day curriculum and a user friendly online learning platform so our young scholars can engage with parents and mentors on at home satellite days.